 "Rather than just how they want to be perceived, how they perceive themselves.
 Because we use apps to sell ourselves.

 "Imagine if you were looking for a date, or even if it was just more casual than that, you were just looking for someone to 'hook up' with tonight.

 "Let's jump back to 1990 where it might have happened in a bar or on a date in a restaurant where you're face to face with someone.

 "Facial expressions, that's how we intimate, that's how we communicate and you form bonds that way much easier.

 "So now forward to 2016, trying to do the same thing without the facial expressions when we're communicating with an Avatar, someone is selling a PR'd version of themselves."

 Mr Stuart said he would begin by asking them what they want from their sex and romantic life, either casual or something more, which can be "foreign concepts" to generation app.

-Typically, the client may have collected STIs, connected to app use, and the team of volunteers, psychologists, councillors and drug workers all work to support them in addressing the needs that led to the infection.
+Typically, the client may have collected STIs, connected to app use, and the team of volunteers, psychologists, counsellors and drug workers all work to support them in addressing the needs which led to the infection.

 What does your profile picture say about you?